top of page

 Play a round at the Mazagan Golf Club

-Designed by the renowned South African golf course architect, Gary Player, the 18-hole Mazagan Golf Club artfully incorporates the natural features of the surrounding landscape.
-During a round here, you’ll traverse undulating fairways and rolling dunes dotted with indigenous vegetation, with strategically placed bunkers and water features providing plenty of challenges.
+Designed by the South African golf course architect, Gary Player, the 18-hole Mazagan Golf Club artfully incorporates the natural features of the surrounding landscape.
+During a round here, you’ll traverse undulating fairways and rolling dunes dotted with indigenous vegetation - the strategically placed bunkers and water features provide plenty of challenges.

 Head to the beach

 Known locally as Deauville Plage, El Jadida’s main beach stretches east from the Cité Portugaise and offers plenty of space for sunbathers to lay out towels and umbrellas.
-Moroccan families gather to enjoy relaxed days filled with swimming, sandcastle building and games of beach tennis
+On summer weekends, Moroccan families gather to enjoy relaxed days filled with swimming, sandcastle building and games of padel.

 How to get to El Jadida

-If you’re coming from central Casablanca, you can get a train from the Gare d'Oasis, with the journey to El Jadida taking around 45 minutes.
+If you’re coming from central Casablanca, you can get a train from Casa Voyageurs, with the journey to El Jadida taking around 1.5 hours.
 Buses are also available between the two cities.
+If you want to compare public transport options between Casablanca and El Jadida, head to 12Go, where you can also book tickets.

 Best places to stay in El Jadida